turbobabr/Annotation-Kit/README.md

 ## Change Log

+##### v0.2.0: December 4, 2014

+- Added Magnifying Glass Tool
+- Fixed aspect ratio bug in Shadow Remover

-#### v0.1.0: December 2, 2014
+##### v0.1.0: December 2, 2014

 - Initial release with only `Shadow Remover` and `Icon Extractor` tools

 # Magnifying Glass Tool

-TODO: Intro goes here..
+This tool is essential when you need to get a detailed picture of a small area of your design.
+It looks exactly like the standard Sketch color picker and can be configured to suite your needs.

 #### Magnify Area

-1. Hit `Command-S` and put a slice on the area you want to magnify:
+1. Hit `Command-S` and put a slice on the area you want to magnify.
+Be sure that slice size is small enough, otherwise you'll get gazillion pixels magnifying glass.
+By default selected slice is magnified 8x times:
 <img src="./docs/magnify_area_create_placeholder.png" width="696" height="324">
 2. Select the slice and hit `Control-A` to magnify the area:
 <img src="./docs/magnify_area_add_glass.png" width="696" height="324">